staroids/universe/README.md

 </p>
 <br />

-# ⭐️ StarStore
+# ⭐️ Universe

-This repo is the source for projects listed in [StarStore](https://staroid.com/site/store).
-StarStore is a project registry in [Staroid](https://staroid.com), a Cloud platform for open-source projects that [funds its developers](https://staroid.com/site/starrank).
+This repo is the source for projects listed in Staroid [Universe](https://staroid.com/universe).
+Staroid Universe is a project registry in [Staroid](https://staroid.com), a Cloud platform for open-source projects that [funds its developers](https://staroid.com/site/starrank).

 ## Registries

-StarStore provides 3 class of registries depending on the maturity of the project as a service.
+Universe provides 3 class of registries depending on the maturity of the project as a service.

 - Incubator
 - Production